mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 scala lb.jar $1
 ```

-You can see what the manual testing of load blanacer looks like:
+In this video you can see the live testing of load balancer:
 {% include video id="SkQ6s_nwCgY" provider="youtube" %}

 If you want to see the whole project you can view _[Source code](https://github.com/Ghurtchu/lb)_